 There are other areas such as nutrition to proper sleep to the right equipment needed to make your ultra marathon training and racing successful.

 This is just a brief 2500+ word synopsis of just a few of the many things I would do and suggest to anyone crazy enough to want to compete in a race longer then the marathon.

 I literally could write another 20,000 words in-depth about this subject but will end here for sanity sake on your part.

 I highly recommend my wife who has run and won some 50-mile races and holds a 3:23:11 marathon best from the Boston Marathon as an ultra marathon resource as well.

-You can find her nutritional recipes, crafts and unique displays of awesomeness at pinning junkie.
+You can find her nutritional recipes, crafts at pinning junkie.

 My hats off to you for making this commitment.